×

 Example: “For a beginner-level student.”

 For example, here’s how you might frame a meta‑prompt for a digital publishing workflow.
-This isn’t just a single request—it defines an entire process for the AI to follow step by step:
+First, you work with the AI to create a single reusable prompts that contains a logical sequence of prompts.

-STEP 1 – PROOFREAD & COPYEDIT: Identify and list all spelling, grammar, and formatting issues.
-Provide a clear correction list for my approval.
+STEP 1 – PROOFREADING PROMPT: “Review the manuscript for spelling, grammar, and formatting issues.
+Output a correction list with before/after examples.
+Wait for my approval before applying edits.”

 • Process‑oriented prompts: A meta‑prompt doesn’t just request a single output; it defines an ongoing approach.
 By telling the AI to pause for approval before moving on, it shifts from “one‑and‑done” answers to a collaborative back‑and‑forth.
 That’s how you get better results—and keep control of the work.